josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 Remember how I said you wouldn't need to know any PHP?
 That's because for basic blocks, the above is all you need, and you can easily just copy, paste, and adapt that code for whatever fields you have.

+The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s name.

-<Highlight>The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s name.</Highlight>
+<Callout class="former-highlight">The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s name.</Callout>

 What this all means is: every time you use this block, it'll be dynamically rendered wrapped in a `div` with the `side-note` class.
 And the cool thing is: that applies both in the editor, and on the front end!